mjmeilahn/machine-learning-projects/README.md

 ### Below Regressions are modeled through Limited Dependent Variable -> Logit -> Binary

-4. Logical Regression (Outcome is Binary) - Same method to remove insignificant variables from the model through Backward Elimination (start with many variables) to remove any variable above 0.05 P-Value (re-running model after each removal) to reach high Adjusted R-Squared value.
+4. Logistic Regression (Outcome is Binary) - Same method to remove insignificant variables from the model through Backward Elimination (start with many variables) to remove any variable above 0.05 P-Value (re-running model after each removal) to reach high Adjusted R-Squared value.
 Predicting a lone dependent variable (like whether someone closed an account / binary).
 Categorical variables (like Region or Gender) are treated as dummies and remove at least one dummy variable from a respective category (like omitting Female dummy variable if we select Male in the model) to avoid the correlation trap.
 Coefficients need to be weighted under E Value calculation i.e. exponent of E. See Google Sheet for example and Heatmap for presentation.